How to Do a Proper Plank That Works All the Right Muscles

 Doing a proper plank is also a test of muscle control.
-Once you’re in a plank, you shouldn’t shift an inch (except, don't forget to keep breathing!).
-Yes, superficially, planks are key for a whittled middle, but inside, they're the key to a strong core, safe spine, and pain-free back.
-“Strong abs keep your spine supported,” Coopersmith says.
-“Think of doing planks as midsection multitasking.”
+Once you're in a plank, you shouldn't shift an inch (except to keep breathing!).
+Yes, superficially, planks are key for a toned middle, but inside, they're the key to a strong core, safe spine, and pain-free back.
+"Strong abs keep your spine supported," Coopersmith says.
+"Think of doing planks as midsection multitasking."

 How to Do a Plank

 Learn to do a plank correctly and safely every time to maximize this multipurpose move.
 With a solid plank, you'll be training your abdominals, shoulders, and triceps, as well as the glutes and quads.

 1. Press your palms firmly into the floor and press up from your foundation, widening your shoulder blades until they are as far apart as possible (this engages your upper back).
 Think of the back of your neck lifting up toward the ceiling, while keeping your neck lengthened forward (read: don't look down).
 Don't let the shoulders scrunch or shrug up toward your ears.

 Your arms should feel engaged, but comfortable—not as if they're about to give out.